 Holding my baby to sleep became one of my go-to moves.
 I’d either have to rock him to sleep on a yoga ball, or nurse him until he was passed out.
 Setting him down in the crib was impossible—he’d wake up and cry inconsolably the minute I laid him down.

-Through trial and error, I learned that I had been practicing certain habits that were making my baby too reliant on my arms to fall asleep.
-What seemed like common sense or not that big of a deal turned out to affect my baby’s sleep much more than I thought.
+Through trial and error, I learned that I had been practicing certain habits that were making him too reliant on my arms to fall asleep.
+What seemed like common sense or not that big of a deal turned out to affect his sleep much more than I thought.

-And so I listed several baby sleep habits to ease my baby out of my arms and sleep elsewhere.
-The crib was ideal, but I was happy with anything else buy my arms.
+And so I gathered several habits to ease him out of my arms and sleep elsewhere.
+The crib was ideal, but I was happy with anything else but my arms.

 This book includes all those tips and strategies I learned and applied.
 It’s catered to the mom in the newborn stage, when her baby is too young to sleep train but can still establish good sleep habits from the start.

 The goal isn’t so much to get your baby to sleep 10-12 hours a night, but to create the habits that will help him do so much easier when the time comes.